Music production

 Logic Pro mixing on iPad

-A mix engineer runs Logic Pro 11 on an M1 Mac Studio with a UAD Apollo x8p, Quad Satellite, and an iLok of around 60 plugin licenses.
-On the train home, she pairs her iPad Pro to the studio and continues mixing — Logic's mixer view fills the iPad, plugins open in floating windows, the Apollo's Unison preamps and DSP reverbs all behave normally.
-She finishes a mix pass before the train arrives.
+A mix engineer runs Logic Pro on an M1 Mac Studio with a UAD Apollo x8p, a Quad Satellite and an iLok of ~60 licences.
+On the train she pairs her iPad Pro and keeps mixing — the mixer fills the iPad, plugins open in floating windows, and the Apollo's preamps and DSP reverbs behave normally.

-A dialogue mixer working a feature film keeps Pro Tools Ultimate 2026 on a Mac Pro with HDX cards.
-From home, she opens an iPad Pro 13", joins the Pro Tools session, and runs the dialogue passes on her own time.
-The HDX hardware does the DSP.
-The client director joins on Zoom on her iPhone for the playback — separate session, separate device.
+A dialogue mixer keeps Pro Tools Ultimate on a Mac Pro with HDX cards.
+From home she opens an iPad Pro 13", joins the session and runs the dialogue passes on her own time — the HDX hardware does the DSP, the client is just a screen.

 Questions producers ask first